diegovelascommerce/VelasLightning/VelasLightningAPI/tests/README.md

 This shows the channel balances which can be used to calculate a users balance.

 The local balance are the funds on the main node side.
-The remote balance is the users funds.
+The sum of remote balances across all channels with the remote pub key is the users funds.

-// **TO-DO** - add remote balance and channel reserve to the response

 Without any arguments, this call returns the channel balances across the entire node.

 Therefore, to get a user balance, the node id in question must be passed in the body as the "peer".

 Method: POST